The Snake plant (Sansevieria) is also known by the common names:

 Sansevieria will not die after flowering.
 The blossoms transition into orange berries.

-This Snake Plant surprised its keeper with blooms indoors.
+This Snake Plant flowering surprised its owner with blooms indoors.